 A sudden noise behind me awoke me from my day dream.
 I turned around slowly and cautiously to discover an entire extended family of cattle staring back at me.
 Now, cows aren’t a huge deal, mind you, just so long as they aren’t feeling protective over calves in the same field with them.
 The issue here, however, was the number of male heifers present as well!
 So I made a quick but not seemingly panicked escape out and over the nearest stone wall and barbed wire fence.

 Morale of the story: Always check that fields are safe to cross through before entering!
 In particular look out for “Beware of Bull” signs, and remember that rams can be dangerous while ewes are generally fine.

 Pack needless weight

 That’s it from this three part series.
 I hope you enjoyed it, learned at least something useful, and had a good laugh in the process.
 You can check out part 1 here and part 2 here.
-If you’d like to hear more examples still, don’t hesitate to leave a comment or Get in Touch with Ourselves at Hillwalk Tours to ask for more.
-I’m fairly certain I could come up with a few more examples for a part 4 if desired!
+If you’d like to hear more examples still, don’t hesitate to leave a comment or Get in Touch with Ourselves at Hillwalk Tours to ask for more or find out more information about hiking in Ireland!